Andrej123456789/uno/README.md

 # uno++
 Simple Uno clone in terminal with some extra features and networking in mind

-Written using C and Lua
+Written using C programming language

 ## TODO
 - [ ] Networking
-- [x] Loading Lua files
 - [x] Gameplay (full gameplay)
 - [x] Settings
 - [x] Colors